shibutf/openg2p-erp/docs/dev-install.md

-# Developer Installation and Setup
+# Openg2p Installation and Setup

 ## Overview
 This document contains installation and setup instructions for running Openg2p locally on your machine.